pandoranohako/freemarket_sample_65e/README.md

 |authentication_number|integer|null: false|
 - has_many: products, dependent: :destroy_all
 - has_one: card_infomation, dependent: :destroy
-- has_one: shipping_address, dependent: :destroy
-- has_one: identification_address, dependent: :destroy
+- has_one: address, dependent: :destroy
 - has_many: sns_credentials, dependent: :destroy_all
-- has_many: likes

 ## products テーブル
 |Column|Type|Options|